|28 Moccasin Lane, Rolling Hills Estates, CA 90274 | (310) 378-1253 | firstname.lastname@example.org

 Statement was born.
 In 1999, we purchased a Rogers electronic organ with a MIDI and a Yamaha grand

 In the Fall of 2002, Rev. Dennis Fevergeon became our Pastor.
-He was a bi-vocational pastor and
+Pastor Dennis resigned in January,

 In February, 2006, without conducting a pastoral search, we called the Rev. Matthew Smith based on

 the recommendation of the ABCPSW area minister.
 There was some spiritual growth and some growth

 in membership due to his preaching and teaching proficiency.
 He stated that he was theologically